ibivibiv/lm-finetuning/Markdown/RESULTS.md

 ## train at multiple context lengths, eval at the same

--   models that are trained on larger context lengths (> gpt2-medium) perform better on a given context len

-## evaluating non-finetuned lms

--   gpt2-medium sees almost no improvements
 -   models that are trained on larger context lengths (> gpt2-medium) perform better on a given context len (2ppl, from 256->512; no big improvement for 1024)
+    -   for gpt2-medium, the improvement is <1ppl
     -   diminishing returns after gpt2-large
     -   training on a larger context len gives you a better language model
     -   but as expected, its not much
+-   **diminishing results from finetuning at beyond 512**

+## evaluating non-finetuned lms

+    - non finetuned are bad

 ## Sampling, varying model size